 - Children younger than 2 years of age—Use is not recommended.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not leave the ointment in the car in cold or hot weather.
 Make sure that the tube is tightly closed.

 It is very important that your doctor check your or your child's progress at regular visits.
 This is to make sure the medicine is working properly and to check for unwanted effects.
 If your condition has not improved after 6 weeks or if they get worse, call your doctor.

-Stop using tacrolimus if signs and symptoms of eczema, such as itching, burning, stinging, rash, and redness go away, or as directed by your doctor.
+Stop using this medicine if signs and symptoms of eczema, such as itching, burning, stinging, rash, and redness go away, or as directed by your doctor.

-tacrolimus may increase your risk of getting skin tumors, especially when exposed to sunlight.
-When you begin using tacrolimus:
+This medicine may increase your risk of getting skin tumors, especially when exposed to sunlight.
+When you begin using this medicine: